 Best Multicultural 4th of July Books for Kids

 It’s a big day for Wei Fong.
 Today, he and his family will become United States citizens!
 And the day is especially lucky because he has his very first loose tooth and he’s hoping the Tooth Fairy will come tonight.
 Calamity strikes when Wei loses his tooth in front of the Federal Courthouse where they are to be sworn in.
-Luckily people of all race and nationality pitch in to help Wei find his tooth and they make just in time to their ceremony.
+Luckily people of all races and nationalitie pitch in to help Wei find his tooth and they make it just in time for their ceremony.
 It was the best day ever! [picture book, ages 4-8]

 Apple Pie 4th of July by Janet S. Wong